Securing your Raspberry Pi

 There are many firewall solutions available for Linux.
 Most use the underlying iptables project to provide packet filtering.
 This project sits over the Linux netfiltering system.

-iptables is installed by default on Raspbian, but is not set up.
+iptables is installed by default on Raspberry Pi OS, but is not set up.
 Setting it up can be a complicated task, and one project that provides a simpler interface than

 iptables is ufw, which stands for 'Uncomplicated Fire Wall'.
 This is the default firewall tool in Ubuntu, and can be easily installed on your Raspberry Pi:

 ufw is a fairly straightforward command line tool, although there are some GUIs available for it.
 This document will describe a few of the basic command line options.
 Note that

 ufw needs to be run with superuser privileges, so all commands are preceded with

 sudo.
 It is also possible to use the option